Christine Mullaney, DPT

 A Matawan native, Andrew joined Mullaney & Associates as a graduate of New York University Doctorate of Physical Therapy program in 2017.
 Prior to attending physical therapy school, Andrew received his Bachelor of Arts in Biology from Franklin and Marshall College in Lancaster, Pennsylvania in 2013.
 Before joining Mullaney & Associates full time, Andrew gained experience at Columbia Doctors Sports Therapy, Hospital for Special Surgery, Weill Cornell Medical Center’s burn unit, and Rusk Institute.

 Andrew’s professional interests include incorporating his manual therapy skills and his knowledge of exercise as a Certified Strength and Conditioning Specialist to treat various sports and orthopedic

 conditions.
 Andrew has a particular interest in working with athletes of all ages and assisting them in their return to sport.
 He has extensive experience with rehabilitating a wide range of sports related injuries and surgeries including rotator cuff repairs, ligament reconstructions, achilles repair and complicated fractures.
 He has taken continuing education classes in Maitland and Graston techniques.
+Andrew is also a first responder.
 In his down time, Andrew is immersed in sports including baseball, basketball, football, or lacrosse.
 He is slowly working on completing his ultimate goal of catching a game ball at every Major League Baseball ballpark.